 Special symposia (Pre-registration required)

 5:30 to 8 p.m.
-Tuesday, Oct.
-3, or Thursday, Nov.
-2, Stager Conference Center: Mandated Training for Act 31 Child Abuse: Suspected Child Abuse & Neglect – Recognizing & Responding to Children at Risk.
-Pick the date that best suits your schedule.
+Tuesday, May 1, Stager Conference Center: Mandated Training for Act 31 Child Abuse: Suspected Child Abuse & Neglect – Recognizing & Responding to Children at Risk.
 This event will satisfy the state’s two-hour Act 31 mandated reporter training required prior to your next licensure cycle.
 The event is not recorded and must be attended live.
 Only members of the LGH Medical & Dental Staff may register and attend this conference.
-Space is limited, so register early, as it is on a first-come, first-served basis.
-(Note: If this event fills up or the dates don’t suit, you will be able to take one of the classes we will hold in 2018.)
-You will need your medical license number and last four digits of your SSN to register.
+You will need your medical license number, date of birth and the last four digits of your SSN to register.
 Dinner, 5:30 to 6 p.m.; program, 6 to 8 p.m.
-Register for either program here.
+Register here.

-Grand Rounds and recurring events in September and October (Pre-registration not required)
+Grand Rounds and recurring events in April (Pre-registration not required)

 For more details on the events above, go to www.lghealth.org/cme, click on Month-at-a-Glance Calendar and click on an event of interest.
 LG Health CME events are open to all providers on the LG Health Medical & Dental Staff.
 Special symposia require registration, but Grand Rounds don’t.
 Grand Rounds are recorded and are available at www.lghealth.org/cme by clicking on CME on Demand (Enduring Materials).
-For more information on these and other upcoming events, please visit www.lghealth.org/cme or contact Roxanne Bolinger at the CME office, 544-4500 or email@example.com
+For more information on these and other upcoming events, please visit www.lghealth.org/cme or contact Roxanne Bolinger at 717-544-4500, firstname.lastname@example.org or Amber Provinzano at 717-544-4242, email@example.com, in the CME Office.

 Prior to attending a CME event, please download the free “eeds” app to your mobile device (Flip-phone holdouts, please add 828-216-8114 to your contact list under “CME.”).
-You’ll use your mobile device to log your attendance (using your regular LGH user ID and password) instead of paper sign-ins.
+You’ll use your mobile device to log your attendance (using your regular LGH user ID and password) instead of paper sign-ins and complete your evaluation.
 If you don’t have a mobile device, go to www.lghealth.org/cme to log your attendance within 24 hours of the event.